Also on this page:

 There are many more organizations that provide a wide range of social services to Denver residents, which you can check out at the United Way Denver website.
 They offer programs that help individuals make the transition from foster care to independent living, reading and literacy programs, feeding programs and several others.
 The website for Denver’s Road Home provides helpful information not only about homeless shelters and housing options, but also about health clinics, food banks and child care.

-As the crow flies, Aurora is only 8.45 miles away from Denver, a distance that translates to about 17 driving miles (roughly 25 minutes).
-However, the cost of living in Aurora is only 2 percent higher than the U.S. average, making it a more affordable place to live than its bigger neighbor next door.
+As the crow flies, Aurora is only 8.45 miles away from Denver, a distance that translates to about 17 driving miles (roughly 25 minutes); housing is not as expensive as Denver, but it’s still above the national average.
 A good place to start your search for housing, social services and child care information is the directory published by the city’s Community Relations Division, which you can access here.
 You can also call them if you prefer (303-739-7698) and leave a message in English, Korean, Spanish, Russian or Vietnamese.
 Most calls are returned within 24 hours.
 If your Denver college or university participates in the CollegePass program (see info on this above), living in Aurora and commuting to your classes just might be doable (you can always catch up on schoolwork or much-needed sleep on the bus or train!).

 No matter what stands between you and getting your college degree, there are non-profit organizations in Aurora that can help you stay on track towards your college plans.

 There are more federal assistance programs that you may qualify for that will not only save you money but also keep you (and your family) affordably housed, well fed, and in good health.
-For a list of these government programs and other non-profit organizations in Aurora, check out the Aurora, Colorado page of the Non-Profit List organization.
+For a list of these government programs and other non-profit organizations in Aurora, check out the Aurora, Colorado Chamber’s list of non-profit organizations.
 Full details and contact information of each listed organization are included and readily accessible.

-Nipping at the heels of Denver, Colorado Springs is ranked as the Number 5 best place to live in the country by the 2016 U.S. News and World Report.
-The cost of living is at par with the U.S. average, so going to college and living in Olympic City USA is more affordable than in Denver or Aurora.
-If your college or university is located in the downtown area, you can get around using the Mountain Metro Transit system, or you can bike or walk your way around town and to and from your classes.
-Colorado Springs has more than 100 miles of on-street bike lanes and over 120 miles of unpaved bike paths ñ enough to keep your leg muscles peddling and in pretty good shape ñ as well as saving you a ton of money on gas and car maintenance over time.
+The cost of living in Colorado Springs is on par with the U.S. average, so going to college and living in Olympic City USA can be more affordable than in Denver or Aurora.
+If your college or university is located in the downtown area, you can get around using the Mountain Metro Transit system, or you can bike or walk your way to and from classes.
+Colorado Springs has more than 100 miles of on-street bike lanes and over 120 miles of unpaved bike paths—enough to keep you in pretty good shape and you a ton of money on gas & car maintenance over time.

 Yes, it can be a challenge to stay within your budget, get regular health screenings and basic medical care, eat well and still get your college degree all at the same time!
 Check out these services available around the Colorado Springs area that may just help you cope and keep hitting the books.